 - 1. Inside school buildings.
-Immediately take cover under desks or tables and turn away from all windows and remain in a sheltered position for at least 60 seconds silent and listening to/or for instructions - 2.
-Outside of school buildings.
-Earthquake: move away from buildings and take a protective position, if possible - 3.
+Immediately take cover under desks or tables and turn away from all windows.
+Remain in a sheltered position for at least 60 seconds silent and listening to/or for instructions. - Outside of school buildings.
+During an earthquake, move away from buildings and take a protective position, if possible. - 3.
 Explosion/nuclear attack.
 Take a protective position.
-Get behind any solid object (ditch, curb, tree, etc.); lie prone with head away from light or blast; cover head, face, and as much of the skin surface as possible; close eyes, and cover ears with forearms.
+Get behind any solid object (ditch, curb, tree, etc.); lie prone with head away from blast; cover head, face, and as much of the skin surface as possible; close eyes, and cover ears with forearms.